ryzeon-dev/bmdns/README.md

 Useful note: static mappings are faster to search into than blocklist files

 ## Log
-BMDNS writes its log in the file `/usr/local/share/bmdns/bmdns.log`, which is created during the installation process.
+If log-persistency is set to `false`, BMDNS writes its log in the file `/usr/local/share/bmdns/bmdns.log`, which is created during the installation process.
 The log is wiped at every restart of the service

+If log-persistency is set to `true`, BMDNS will create a new file at every restart of the service, naming it `bmdns_[$date]_[$time].log`.